gomtl/golangmontreal.org/content/events/gomtl-04.en.md

 {{% talks %}}

 There will be some food and drink at the event.
 Be there early!
+Make sure to RSVP on our [**meetup.com page**](https://www.meetup.com/GolangMontreal/events/237496306/)

 ### Where